 Road maintenance and pothole repairs have been suspended by many local authorities due to rules on social-distancing and Health and Safety.

-Nevertheless, the local authorities still have a statutory duty and responsibility to maintain the roads to a legal and safe standard.
+The local authorities still have a statutory duty and responsibility to maintain the roads to a legal and safe standard.
+Claims handlers work in cahoots with local authorities to decline all claims based on 3 default excuses.

 The rules and your legal rights on making a legitimate claim have not changed.
 You have a 29% chance of winning a pothole claim with Edinburgh City Council, yet I won mine within 4 weeks.